 As suspected, “Shang-Chi and the Legend of the Ten Rings” won the weekend easily with a total box office of $35.8M.
 The drop of 53% for the three days was more than exhibitors had hoped for, but most were still pleased with Saturday’s drop of only 34%.
 After last weekend’s record-breaking performance and looking ahead to a less-than-stellar pair of openings next weekend in “Copshop” and “Cry Macho,” “Shang-Chi” could remain the top title up through the 9/27 opening of “Dear Evan Hansen.”

 If it plays out, this will make “Shang-Chi’s” run only the third time this year that a film has topped the box office for three consecutive weekends.
 This is good news for Disney/Marvel and appears to bolster the argument for not releasing “Shang-Chi” day & date with streaming.

-The surprise of the weekend was “Free Guy”, which finished second with a total of $5.8M.
+The weekend’s surprise was “Free Guy,” which finished second with a total of $5.8M.
 “Malignant’s” disappointing opening of $5.6M followed by “Candyman’s” drop of 53% from last weekend left the door open for “Free Guy” to move ahead of both horror films.
-“Free Guy” is completing in its fifth week in theatres, and had only a 35% drop from last weekend’s results.
-The picture is also not streaming day & date has now grossed a total of $102M.
+“Free Guy” is completing its fifth week in theatres and had only a 35% drop from last weekend’s results.
+The picture is also not streaming day & the date has now grossed a total of $102M.
 With a soft lineup of new releases through the rest of September, “Free Guy” should be able to hold on to the majority of its runs throughout the month.

-With the disappearance of “Clifford the Big Red Dog” and “Venom: Let Their be Carnage” from September, “Shang-Chi” should be able to continue its heroic performance on behalf of exhibition during a month of very low box office receipts.
+With the disappearance of “Clifford the Big Red Dog” and “Venom: Let There be Carnage” from September, “Shang-Chi” should be able to continue its heroic performance on behalf of the exhibition during a month of very low box office receipts.